Are Bonds a Good Investment Now? Additional Fed Rate Hikes Expected in 2017 | Should Investors Buy or Sell Bonds?

-However, if you are an individual investor (or just someone that is interested in buying bonds), how do you determine whether bonds are a good investment now?
-How do you perform interest rate predictions to effectively compete with hedge funds, mutual funds, and institutional bond investors?
+However, if you are an individual investor (or just someone that is interested in buying bonds), how do you determine whether bonds are a good investment now, over the next couple of months, later in 2017, 2018, 2019, etc.?

-Are Bonds a Good Investment Now or Should You Sell Your Bond Holdings?
+Are Bonds a Good Investment Now, or Should You Sell Your Bond Holdings?

 Key variables to consider include:

-- Bond yield (how much total return you can expect to get from buying a bond)
+- Bond yield: How much total return you can expect to get from buying a bond

-- Bond rate (the stated bond rate determines the coupon amount that is paid out periodically)
+- Bond rate: The stated bond rate determines the coupon amount that is paid out periodically

-- Bond prices (present-day value of the bond if you sell or buy the bond today)
+- Bond prices: Present-day value of the bond if you sell or buy the bond today

-- Market outlook (impacts the bond price)
+- Market outlook: How are financial markets currently performing? (impacts the bond price)

-Across financial markets, the below situation where yields are rising based on interest rate predictions is referred to as "making a bet on the interest rate outlook."
+Across financial markets, the below situation – where yields are rising based on interest rate predictions – is referred to as "making a bet on the interest rate outlook."

 Why do bond investors bid up bond yields based on the interest rate outlook?

-Bonds Pricing – Interest Rate Impact
+Bonds Pricing & the Impact from Interest Rate Hikes

-The price you would pay to buy a bond today (also known as the bond’s present value) is based on the bond’s coupon payments, the number of overall payments, and the bond’s maturity value…
+The price you would pay to buy a bond today (also known as the bond’s present value) is based on the following elements:

 The bond yield (i) used to discount a bond to its present-day value (what the bond is selling for today) is impacted by the future outlook on rates.